Anthuynh81/6100-Project1/README.md

 https://www.kaggle.com/datasets/ananaymital/us-used-cars-dataset

 ## Research Objectives and Question
-1. Which model of the car has the biggest battery capacity yet is the least expensive to purchase?
+1. Which car model is the most affordable to buy while still having the best overall fuel efficiency?

-2. What kind of link exists between the cost and the rapid charging rate?
+2. What type of relationship does the price have with the miles per gallon?

-3. In general, is there any kind of connection between the price range and the prices themselves?
+3. Given that different cities have varying average fuel efficiencies, which city has the highest and lowest average fuel efficiencies?
+And which automaker is popular in those cities?
+Exist any relationships at all?

-4. In general, is there any kind of correlation between the maximum speed, the acceleration, and the cost of the vehicle?
+4. Is there often a relationship of any type between the top speed, the acceleration, and the cost of the vehicle?
+This is the questions i come up with for our group proj

+## Deliverable 2

+## Exploratory Data Analysis
+After exploring th

+## Dashboard
+For our dashboard for the project, we decided used AWS sagemaker, Attached in the deliverable 2 folder in this github, we have the different graphs that were generated.

+## Data Preparation
+To prepare our data for the next part of the project, we used Sage Maker to transform the initial dataset to be more fitting for machine learning applications.